ARTICLE CATEGORIES

 Can I make the iced organic coffee latte ahead of time?

 Yes.
 Combine the coffee, almond milk, and stevia in a glass bottle and refrigerate.
 Add ice right before serving for the best flavor and texture.
-Shake well before pouring.
+Shake well before pouring and follow the storage guidance for the dairy-free milk you use.

 What is the best coffee for a healthy latte?

-The best coffee for a healthy latte is organic, low-acid if needed, cleanly processed, third-party tested, and smooth enough to enjoy without sugar.
-That is why our family loves LifeBoost Coffee.
+The best coffee for a healthy latte is fresh, carefully sourced, cleanly processed, and smooth enough to enjoy without lots of sugar.
+We prefer organic and third-party-tested coffee, which is why our family loves LifeBoost Coffee.

 What is the healthiest way to flavor coffee?